- Components and definition of the hydrologic cycle

 Other side-effects of water’s polarity are cohesion (water likes to stick to itself) and adhesion (water likes to stick to other things).
 Water has the highest cohesion of all nonmetallic liquids.
 Cohesion gives water surface tension, allowing water glider insects to float on the water surface.
 Surface tension is what gives rain drops a spherical shape.
 Capillary action occurs when a combination of adhesive and cohesive forces causes water to move up narrow passages and tubes, rising higher than surrounding liquid.
 Capillary action happens when the adhesion of water to the tube is greater than the water’s internal cohesive forces.
 Paper towels have small pores that use capillary forces to clean up watery spills.
 Plants use capillary forces to pump water into their tissues.

 When water freezes, the molecules arrange themselves in a well-ordered crystal structure, creating a spacing between molecules that is greater than if water is in liquid form.
 The difference in molecular spacing causes ice to be less dense than water, making it more buoyant than liquid water, causing it to float on water.
-Because of its high specific-heat capacity, ice floating on a lake’s surface insulates the liquid water and keeps it from freezing.
+Because of its high specific-heat capacity, ice floating on a lake’s surface insulates the liquid water beneath and keeps it from freezing.

 Because of its hydrogen bonds, water also has a high heat of vaporization.
 A significant amount of energy is required to evaporate water.
 As water evaporates, energy is absorbed by the breaking of hydrogen bonds and the air around the evaporating water is cooled.
+This energy is stored in the water vapor.

 11.2 Water Cycle